Advancing Strawberry Production in the Northeast

 Accomplishments:

 Due to the COVID-19 pandemic, we needed to reconsider the format of this activity.
 We ultimately decided, with stakeholder survey input, to focus efforts on local activities that would reach more people with less grower time investment required: small roundtable discussions and field days.
-Some of these have been held already (listed under other milestones), but these activities will continue throughout and beyond the project.
+Some of these have been held already (listed under other milestones), but these activities will continue beyond the end of the project.

 Milestone #8 (click to expand/collapse)